livioribeiro/rusted-cypher/README.md

 Rust crate for accessing the cypher endpoint of a neo4j server

-This is a prototype for accessing the cypher endpoint of a neo4j server, like a sql driver for a relational database.

-You can execute queries inside a transaction or simply execute queries that commit immediately.
+This crate allows you to send cypher queries to the REST endpoint of a neo4j database.
+You can execute queries inside a transaction or simply send queries that commit immediately.

 ## Examples